commodity-js/commodity/packages/supplier/README.md

 -   **Smart memoization** - Dependencies injected once per context for optimal performance
 -   **Context switching** - Add or override context anywhere in the call stack

-### 🧠 **Smart Reactive Caching**
+### 🧠 **Smart Reactive Cache Invalidation**

--   **Bring Your Own Cache** - Integrate any caching strategy via `memoFn` and `recallFn`.
+-   **Bring Your Own Cache** - Cache your functions when and how you want using the caching strategy of your choice.
--   **Reactive Dependency Graph** - Automatically invalidate all dependents when a cached function is recalled (invalidated).
+-   **Recall a product when a cache update is needed** - Simply implement the onRecall handler to invalidate your cache.
--   **Fine-Grained Control** - Enable or disable memoization and recallability on a per-function basis for maximum flexibility.
+-   **Reactive Dependency Graph** - Recalling a product also recalls all its dependents in the dependency graph.

 ### 🚀 **Optimistic Mutations**

--   **Immediate UI Updates** - Set optimistic values that get returned instantly while background computation happens.
+-   **Immediate Updates** - Set optimistic values on functions that get returned instantly while background computation happens.
 -   **Background Processing** - Heavy computations run asynchronously without blocking the user experience.
--   **Automatic Fallback** - Seamlessly fall back to computed values when optimistic values are cleared.
+-   **Automatic Fallback** - Seamlessly clear optimistic values when fresh values are available.

 ### ⚡ **Waterfall Management**